 Your first day in treatment, which consists of rehab center intake, should be the easiest day of your treatment.
 This is the day to get settled in, learn where everything is and find out what is expected of you.
 You will be asked many questions pertaining to your addiction and treatment.
 Be prepared to answer them as honestly as you can and cooperate fully with the staff.
-If you or someone you love has questions concerning rehab center intake, call us at 1-800-928-9139 any time day or night for a free, confidential consultation.

 The intake process generally begins with the first phone call you make to the treatment facility.
 Ask as many questions as you can to get a good understanding about what they do and the processes they use.
 One of the most common questions individuals ask is: “What is rehab like?”
 When you arrive, you will more than likely meet one-on-one with a certified counselor.
 You will be asked about your drug history and what you are planning to accomplish while you are in rehab.
 You will need to explain when you began using and if there was any issue that you had that caused you to start using drugs.
 Tell your counselor about any underlying health issues that you have.
 This is especially true if you have a psychological disorder or if you are being treated for depression.
 The counselor will be able to assess the severity of your addiction based on your answers to these questions.
 It also helps the treatment center determine the optimal course of action for your treatment.
 Each treatment program is tailored to individuals’ needs based on their intake information.